 Become a promoter of budding researchers in the early stages of their career and help recognize and encourage innovations in the field of Earth Observation.

-Get nominated as the next winner of the EO Excellence Award, by finding a Nominator that supports your innovation.
+Get nominated as the next winner of the EO Excellence Award, by finding a Nominator that supports your innovation or nominate yourself.

 Following the success of the EO Excellence Award in the previous editions, it’s now time to lodge your nomination for someone or for a team that deserves recognition for their innovative use of Earth Observation.